-Day 0: Plan to be in Port McNeill the night before the kayak tour departs.
-There is a pre-trip meeting at 8:00 pm with your guides at our office, located at 1790A Campbell Way, across the street from the Haida Way Inn and next to the Black Bear Resort.
+Day 0 - Arrive in Port McNeill the day before the kayak tour departs.

+There is a pre-trip meeting at 7:00 pm with your guides at the Kingfisher Office, located at 1790A Campbell Way, across the street from the Haida Way Inn and next to the Black Bear Resort.
 Your guides provide you with an overview for your trip, distribute dry bags to pack your clothing, and answer any questions you may have.
-Meals Included: None